 From the outlet of Goose Harbour Lake downstream to its confluence with Chedabucto Bay.
-Apr 1 to May 14, closed to all angling for all species.

 May 15 to Aug 31, bag limit one (1) trout which must be greater than 35 cm (13.8 in) total length, single hook lure or artificial fly, natural bait is prohibited.
 Sep 1 to Sep 30, all speckled trout must be released, bag limit one (1) trout (brown or rainbow) which must be greater than 35 cm (13.8 in) total length.
 Single hook lure or artificial fly.